hanatos/vkdt/src/pipe/modules/svgf/readme.md

 * `alpha` the taa blend weight for the previous frame. more means more blur
 * `taa` the taa rejection threshold for the previous frame, in units of standard deviation
-* `lalpha` controls the exponentially weighted average of the pre-blend pass on the noisy input samples
+* `prealpha` controls the exponentially weighted average of the pre-blend pass on the noisy input samples

 # connectors